Free corrective action and capa form

 - Root cause elimination: the form prompts formal root cause analysis (5 Whys, fishbone, fault tree) rather than treating symptoms.

-- Prevent recurrence: preventive actions address systemic weaknesses, not just the immediate issue.
+- Prevent recurrence: preventive actions address systemic weaknesses rather than just the immediate issue, reducing the likelihood of repeat non-conformances.

-- Regulatory compliance: documented CAPAs demonstrate due diligence for ISO 9001, ISO 45001 and regulatory audits.
+- Regulatory compliance: documented CAPAs demonstrate due diligence for ISO 9001, ISO 45001 and regulatory audits, satisfying external auditor expectations.

-- Accountability: every action has an owner, due date and status, creating clear responsibility.
+- Accountability: every action has a single owner, a due date and a tracked status, creating clear responsibility and visibility across the organisation.

-- Continuous improvement: effectiveness reviews confirm whether actions actually worked, driving real improvement over time.
+- Continuous improvement: effectiveness reviews confirm whether corrective and preventive actions actually worked, driving real and measurable improvement over time.

 Benefits of digitising forms in MapTrack